PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Introduction

 \section{Introduction}

-For many real-world data, approximating high-dimensional data with a union of low-dimensional subspaces is a beneficial technique in reducing the computational complexity and bad effects from noise.
-The task of subspace clustering \cite{vidal2011subspace, hotta2021affine}, which is the segmentation of a set of data points lying on the subspaces, has been studied in many practical applications such as face clustering \cite{zhang2019energy}, image segmentation \cite{yang2008unsupervised}, motion segmentation \cite{vidal2008multiframe}, scene segmentation \cite{tierney2014subspace}, and homography detection \cite{zhang2020g2mf}, etc. Recently, self-expressive model \cite{elhamifar2013sparse, you2016scalable, ji2017adaptive, chen2020stochastic} has been proposed, which embraces self-expressive property of subspace to compute the affinity matrix.
-Self-expressive property states that each data point from a union of subspaces can be represented as a linear combination of other points.
-Specifically, given a data matrix $X \in \mathbb{R}^{D \times N}$ with each data point as each column, self-expressive model of each data point $\boldsymbol{x}_{i} \in \mathbb{R}^{D}$ can be described as
+In many real-world cases, approximating high-dimensional data as a union of low-dimensional subspaces is a beneficial technique for reducing computational complexity and the effects of noise.
+The task of subspace clustering~\cite{vidal2011subspace, hotta2021affine}, which is the segmentation of a set of data points into those lying on certain subspaces, has been studied in many practical applications such as face clustering~\cite{zhang2019energy}, image segmentation~\cite{yang2008unsupervised}, motion segmentation~\cite{vidal2008multiframe}, scene segmentation~\cite{tierney2014subspace}, and homography detection~\cite{zhang2020g2mf}.
+Recently, self-expressive models~\cite{vidal2009sparse, elhamifar2013sparse} have been explored, which embrace the self-expressive property of subspaces to compute an affinity matrix.
+The self-expressive property states that each data point from a union of subspaces can be represented as a linear combination of other points.
+Specifically, given a data matrix $X \in \mathbb{R}^{D \times N}$ in which each data point is a column, the self-expressive model of data point $\boldsymbol{x}_{i} \in \mathbb{R}^{D}$ can be described as